rfbproto/rfbproto/rfbproto.rst

 this pseudo-rectangle and the server would consider the entire framebuffer to be modified.

+A later implementation sent the *DesktopSize* pseudo-rectangle together with modifications to the framebuffer data.
+It also expected the client to retain the framebuffer contents as those modifications could be from after the framebuffer resize had occurred on the server.

 The semantics defined here retain compatibility with both of two older implementations.